Thenemex/Thaumic-Industries-2-Expert/README.md

 Project currenlty leaded by Thenemex

 Founders of the pack :
- - AQUOI-LORDE, NexWiz and Thenemex
+ - Thenemex, NexWiz and AQUOI-LORDE

 Big thanks to my active and passed close testers :
  - BaIzD1ThOn, HypeShadow, Pokebulbbi, RaiKoo54, 5parte, Vertf

 Huge thanks to Discord members sharing their in-game experience, and their ideas that got implemented to the pack :
-- NotSenna, Reykjavik
+- Apfiz, NotSenna, Reykjavik

 And also thanks to the online players who shared opinions & report issues online about the pack that made it through development :
-- Apfiz, CloudyOrangeFox, goofy_fermat5688369, hron84
+- CloudyOrangeFox, goofy_fermat5688369, hron84

 Special mention to temakisushi aka awesome_hippo, who made useful mods for the pack.